ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

 .. note::

     The IdP provides the email, last name and firstname using the well known SAML urn.
-The IdP uses a custom SAML attribute to identify a user, which is an attribute that climber is unable to read.
-Instead, climber can understand the unique identifier name, which is the URN.
+The IdP uses a custom SAML attribute to identify a user, which is an attribute that ascender is unable to read.
+Instead, ascender can understand the unique identifier name, which is the URN.
 Use the URN listed in the SAML “Name” attribute for the user attributes as shown in the example below.

     .. image:: ../common/images/configure-awx-auth-saml-idps-urn.png
-        :alt: Configuring SAML Identity Providers (IdPs) in climber using URNs.
+        :alt: Configuring SAML Identity Providers (IdPs) in ascender using URNs.

 11. Optionally provide the **SAML Organization Map**.
 For further detail, see :ref:`ag_org_team_maps`.

-12. climber can be configured to look for particular attributes that contain Team and Organization membership to associate with users when they log into climber.
+12. ascender can be configured to look for particular attributes that contain Team and Organization membership to associate with users when they log into ascender.
 The attribute names are defined in the **SAML Organization Attribute Mapping** and the **SAML Team Attribute Mapping** fields.

 **Example SAML Organization Attribute Mapping**